bolt-project/bolt/README.md

 Goals
 -----
 Multidimensional arrays are core to a wide variety of applications.
-Some of these applications are suited to single machines, whereas others can benefit from distributed computing.
+Some of these applications are well-suited to single machines, especially when datasets fit in memory.
+Other applications can benefit from distributed computing, especially for out-of-memory datasets and complex workflows.
 We see need for a single interface for using multidimensional arrays across these settings.

 Bolt is a Python project currently built on numpy and Spark.
-Its primary object exposes numpy operations and can use either local implementations or distributed operations, and makes it easy to switch between them.
-The distributed operations are powered by Spark, and leverage efficient data structures for multi-dimemsional array manipulations.
+Its primary object exposes numpy operations and can use either local implementations (with numpy) or distributed operations (with Spark), and makes it easy to switch between them.
+The distributed operations leverage efficient data structures for multi-dimemsional array manipulation, and support most of the ndarray interface in a distributed setting.

 Requirements
 ------------